thesadru/gvp/README.md

 # gvp
-This is a wrapped for the new internal api of Gymnázium na Vítězné pláni introduced around the start of 2021.
+This is a wrapper for the new internal api of Gymnázium na Vítězné pláni introduced around the start of 2021.
 It supports getting articles, contacts and more.

 # installation
 ```